The Picture of Health

 “Owen has one of the best, if not the best, health care programs in the country because it is so practical.
 We are surrounded by major CEOs who are nationally and internationally famous for creating new business models to serve patients,” says Cooper.
 “No other town in the country has that. … They’re neighbors, they’re friends, they’re frequent visitors to the program, they’re guest lecturers, they teach every once in a while.
 It’s like you’re growing up with these folks who are at the cutting edge of American health care.”

-2 Responses to “The Picture of Health”
+2 responses to “The Picture of Health”

-1. John Dance
+1. John Dance Avatar

 Incredible articles and wonderful info, No matter if your a CEO of a large company, or a small business owner, one must continue to learn and grow by seeking information from others.
 I can’t think of a better place to read article’s from, or talk to folks at , than the Owen family.
 It’s the gift that keeps on giving in business, and in life for me.